(Please read this page before you apply)

 After placing an online application, students should send all supporting documents directly to Jönköping University, by post, within 2 weeks.

-Note: If you have already applied through universityadmissions.se, the Swedish national admission (open October 17- January 15), you do not need to place an application through our local Jönköping University admission.
+Note: If you have already applied through universityadmissions.se, the Swedish national admission (open October 16- January 15), you should not place an additional application through our local Jönköping University admission.

 Not all, but some countries have country specific requirements for academic qualifications.
 Read more here to see if your country has any special instructions or requirements.